blockinator/cpuminer-opt-sumopower/README.md

 don't work due to missing features.
 64 bit Windows OS is supported with mingw_w64 and msys or pre-built binaries.

-MacOS, OSx and Android are not supported.
+MacOS, iOS, and Android are not supported.

 3. Stratum pool.
 Some algos may work wallet mining using getwork or GBT.
 YMMV.